 Why do people think a glass plate is the ultimate user interface for music?
 Why do they buy retro-look synth apps?
 Glass-touch sucks, especially for musical instruments.

 Why are there no arrow keys on the iPad keyboard?
 Surely this is one of the clumsiest, awkwardly designed interfaces ever.

 Why do people think a black glass plate that's covered with the grease of your dirty hands, held together by a piece of cheap curved aluminium is a beautiful thing?
 Is it because everything Apple designs is clean and beautiful?
 What a load of old rubbish!

 If you really believe that Apple "thinks different" you're probably a consumer who desperately needs to identify with certain brands.

-The problem with the iPads is that Apple puts a big fence around their "ecosystem" and because of this mentality (which is also clearly visible in their patent wars) the user friendliness gets sacrificed in the end, because information can't flow freely the way it should.
-That's the real problem with Apple and their iPads.
+Another problem with the iPads is that Apple puts a big fence around their "ecosystem" and because of this mentality (which is also clearly visible in their patent wars) more user friendliness gets sacrificed, because information can't flow freely the way it should.

 Buying an iPad?
 Think again, or think different, mighty consumer.